airswap/airswap-protocols/examples/peer/README.md

 ## Unset a Rule

-Unset a trading rule for the Delegate.
+Unset a trading rule for the Peer.

 ```Solidity
 function unsetRule(